tasmota/docs/Bluetooth.md

 <img src="https://github.com/tasmota/docs/blob/master/_media/peripherals/lywsd02.jpg?raw=true" style="width:200px"></img>

-Python code to compute and set the value for the time characteristic with a generic BLE-tool: https://github.com/arendst/Tasmota/pull/7564#issuecomment-576396125

 #### Potential "candidates":
 Based on published data, the chance to support following sensors in the future is quite good: